 Laser hair removal aftercare does not require any complicated routines to follow for weeks after your appointments.
 This is because laser hair removal is a relatively simple process with little recovery time.

 However, it is important that you take time to care for your skin after the procedure.
 Caring for your skin means it will remain healthy and moisturised.

 But for others, it may take a few days before it totally goes.
 If you notice any of your skin blistering, you need to discuss this with the clinic where you had the treatment as this will be a reaction which shouldn’t happen.

 If you find the redness after your laser hair removal treatments to be uncomfortable and sore, there are things you can do to help ease the redness.
 Find below the tips for Laser Hair Removal aftercare.

-- Consider using a daily moisturiser in the days leading up to your next treatment, if you are having a course of treatments.
+- Consider using a daily moisturiser in the days leading up to your next treatment, if you have purchased a package are having a course of treatments.
 This will also keep your skin generally healthy and supple and give you optimum results when having your laser hair removal procedure.

 In general, many people feel fit and ready to go back to work immediately after treatment.
 Others may feel they need a little rest, but this shouldn’t be more than a day or too.
 Depending on the length of treatment, area of skin being treated and skin type, all after care guidelines can vary and you should speak to your clinic.